Wasserman White Family Law named among 2024 Best Women-Owned Businesses in Maryland

 • Is the parent taking the substance responsibly and as prescribed?

-These questions will help determine whether the parent’s use of marijuana will negatively impact the child.
 Since custody cases are very fact-specific, it is important to be honest with a family law attorney about your use.
 Your family law attorney can analyze the facts and advocate for a favorable outcome on your behalf.

 Need legal assistance?